-Baccal (DLE) aureate/Bachelor's degree: Honours General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Master of Theological Studies (MTS): This degree is awarded to students who have demonstrated the following: 1.
-Dep a) b) Developed knowledge and critical understanding of the key concepts, methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of discipline; Developed understanding of many of the major fields in a discipline including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related disciplines; Developed ability to: iii.
+Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Master of Theological Studies (MTS): This degree is awarded to students who have demonstrated the following: 1.
+Dep a) b) th and breadth of knowledge Developed knowledge and critical understanding of the key concepts, methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of discipline; Developed understanding of many of the major fields in a discipline including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related disciplines; Developed ability to: iii.
 Gather, review, evaluate and interpret information; and iv.
-Compare the merits of alternate hypotheses or creative options, relevant to one or more of the major fields in a discipline; Developed, detailed knowledge of and experience in research in an area of the discipline; Developed critical thinking and analytical skills inside and outside the discipline; and Ability to apply learning from one or more areas outside the discipline.
-Developed and critical comprehension of the methods, sources, and norms of the faith tradition(s) engaged by the member College, including, a respectful, comparative dialogue with Christian belief(s) or other spiritual tradition(s).
-Foundational knowledge of Scripture a well as a broad understanding of the historical and theological development of at least one Christian belief(s) or other spiritual tradition(s); and Foundational knowledge of Christian ethics of at least one Christian belief(s) or other spiritual tradition(s) and be able to give a reasoned theological response to contemporary ethical and social issues.
-An un derstanding of methods of enquiry or we activity, or both, in their primary of study that enables the student to: Evaluate the appropriateness of different approaches to solving problems using well established ideas and techniques: Devise and sustain arguments or solve problems using these methods; and Describe and comment upon aspects of current research or equivalent advanced scholarship.
+Compare the merits of alternate hypotheses or creative options, relevant to Developed and critical comprehension of the methods, sources, and norms of the faith tradition(s) engaged by the member College, including, a respectful, comparative dialogue with Christian belief(s) or other spiritual tradition(s).
+Foundational knowledge of Scripture a well as a broad understanding of the historical and theological development of at least one Christian belief(s) or other spiritual tradition(s); and Foundational knowledge of Christian ethics of at least one Christian belief(s) or other spiritual tradition(s) and be able to give a reasoned theological response to contemporary ethical and social issues. d) e) f) one or more of the major fields in a discipline; Developed, detailed knowledge of and experience in research in an area of the discipline; Developed critical thinking and analytical skills inside and outside the discipline; and Ability to apply learning from one or more areas outside the discipline.
+An und wledge of methodologies derstanding of methods of enquiry or re activity, or both, in their primary of study that enables the student to: Evaluate the appropriateness of different approaches to solving problems using well established ideas and techniques: Devise and sustain arguments or solve problems using these methods; and Describe and comment upon aspects of current research or equivalent advanced scholarship.
 Ability to articulate what the dominant methodologies are in an area of focus (e.g. scriptural, historical, practical, systematic, etc.) and to evaluate their role in developing theological arguments; and Ability to critically engage current scholarship on methods, sources and norms of the faith or spiritual tradition(s) engaged by the member College.
-Ability to apply wide range of methodological approaches towards interpretation and analysis of primary and secondary sources of scriptural and theological texts; and Ability to critically evaluate engagement and dialogue with other traditions and integrate this in area of focus. olication of Knowledge bility to review, present and critically Ability to employ appropriate methodologies, sources and norms of upon completion of more focused and advanced study in an area of focus or in an interdisciplinary theme, to select
+Ability to apply wide range of methodological approaches towards interpretation and analysis of primary and secondary sources of scriptural and theological texts; and Ability to critically evaluate engagement and dialogue with other traditions and integrate this in area of focus. lication of Knowledge bility to review, present and critically Ability to employ appropriate methodologies, sources and norms of upon completion of more focused and advanced study in an area of focus or in an interdisciplinary theme, to select